-- Customer should expect to Climb 5895 meters Mountain Kilimanjaro via Lemosho route which it will take 8 days plus 2 nights at Hotel(1 night before climb and 1 night after climb).
+- Customer should expect to Climb 5895 meters Mountain Kilimanjaro via Lemosho route which it will take 8 days plus 2 nights at Hotel(1 night before the climb and 1 night after the climb).

-- Customer should have travel insurance inclusive of 6000 meter above the sea level MEDIVAC coverage.
+- Customers should have travel insurance inclusive of 6000 meters above the sea level MEDIVAC coverage.

-- Customer should have personal hiking gear like Sleeping bags.
+- Customers should have personal hiking gear like Sleeping bags.

-- Customer should request if you will like to rents some gear in Tanzania
+- Customers should request if they like to rents some gear in Tanzania.

 - Forest fee